volnet/grunt-crx/README.md

   crx: {
     options: {
       privateKey: "dist/key.pem",
-      maxBuffer: 3000 * 1024 //build extension with a weight up to 3MB
+      maxBuffer: 3000 * 1024, //build extension with a weight up to 3MB
+      timeoutMillonseconds: 300000 //It should be the longest time possible, but not too short (must be longer than the task execution time)."
     },
     staging: {
       "src": [